Pacers hang on to beat Grizzlies behind LeVert, Brogdon

 But LeVert also was getting untracked, scoring 19 before intermission.

-LeVert scored 11 points in the third as Indiana held on for a 106-97 lead.
+LeVert and Brogdon each scored 11 points in the third as Indiana held on for a 106-97 lead entering the fourth..

 TIP-INS